 In aligning with the broader vision of government and the manifesto of the ruling party, the Department of Trade, Industry and Competition's (the dtic) commitments are captured under two priorities in the current MTSF.
 Priority 1: Economic Transformation and Job creation; and Priority 7: A better Africa and World.
 The Reimagined industrial strategy is the key policy driven by the dtic under priority one of the MTSF.
 Key pillars and enablers under this commitment are the development and implementation of national priority sectors master plans.
-The department will lead the development and implementation and furniture.
+The department will lead the development and implementation the following masterplans: chemicals and plastics; steel and metals fabrication and furniture.